microsoft/java-on-aca-with-ai/README.md

 This series of guides focus on building Java applications using **Quarkus** and **Micronaut** frameworks and running them on Azure Container Apps.
 It also covers how to use Azure OpenAI to build AI applications.

+For a third path that shows using Quarkus only, please see [link to the new repo](https://github.com/Azure-Samples/java-on-aca-quarkus).

 ---

 ## Trademarks